Automattic/WordPressWorldStickers/README.md

-# Automattic-Stickers-iOS
+# WordPressWorldStickers
-A simple iOS 10 iMessage sticker application with all of our favorite logos and mascots!
+A simple iOS 10 (and eventually macOS Sierra?) iMessage sticker application with all of our favorite logos and mascots!

 ![](https://cldup.com/9finiju66t.png)